How to make the perfect mojito

 6 tips to create the perfect mojito

-The mojito is still one of the most popular cocktails around and here are my 6 tips to creating the perfect version:
+The Mojito is still one of the most popular cocktails around and here are my 6 tips for creating the perfect version:

 2) Ensure the mint you use is really fresh.
-Also the type of mint can vary greatly depending on where you are in the world.
-“Hierba Buena” is the safest option for mint but if you feel adventurous then play with some other types of mint which can add some more complex flavours.
+Also, the type of mint can vary greatly depending on where you are in the world.
+“Hierba Buena” is the safest option for mint but if you feel adventurous then play with some other types of mint, which can add some more complex flavors.

 5) You can use soda or sparkling mineral water.
-Due to the naturally occurring minerals in sparkling water I find that it gives the cocktail a subtle flavour unlike the soda water.
+Due to the naturally occurring minerals in sparkling water, I find that it gives the cocktail a subtle flavor unlike the soda water.
 I prefer sparkling mineral water over soda for that reason, but again test out what works for you.

 My perfect mojito recipe

-There is no such thing as a perfect mojito, but here is my favorite recipe.
-Simple, straight forward and more importantly full of flavour.
+There is no such thing as a perfect Mojito, but here is my favorite recipe.
+Simple, straightforward and more importantly full of flavor.

-Use a highball glass and add 6 to 8 mint leafs (depending on size).
+Use a highball glass and add 6 to 8 mint leaves (depending on size).

-Pour the rum, lime juice and sugar syrup in the glass.
+Pour the Rum, lime juice and simple syrup in the glass.